-The first blog of this series was about Stages of Dental Practice and in this post we will discuss some commonly faced problems at respective stages of practice and their solutions.
+In the first blog of this series we understood different Stages of Dental Practice whereas in this post we will see the common problems faced in each of them and their solutions.

 Stage 1 Introduction:

-Some young doctors are worried because of low patient footfall in initial days of practice.
-Actually they can take this as an opportunity & utilize the empty hours of practice to grow their network.
+In initial days of practice, the young doctors are worried because of low patient footfall but actually they can take this as an opportunity & utilize their free practice hours to grow their network.
+We all know that Network is the Net Worth!
 The idea of network building is not to get direct patients but to tell the world that "You Exist!"
-Because Network is the Net Worth!
-Every practice will take its own course to establish, however some tiny steps can act as catalyst to curb this phase.
+Every practice will take its own course to establish, however some tiny steps can act as catalyst.

 1. Interact with as many people as possible around your practice and create rapport by talking about their interests.

 2. Keep your conversation generalized, however if you get a chance, push about your profession in a softer way.

 3. Look to grow your online network by simply creating (free) business pages for your practice on Google and social media sites such as Facebook, Twitter etc.

 4. Post content in regular intervals once the pages are ready.

 You can enjoy growth stage till the time you are competitive, ignoring this fact can sometimes damage the practice.
 Below are few things that you can implement in your practice for being competent.

 3. Start using practice management software for appointments.